-Like any other industry, fintech industry has seen certain obstacles in the course of its development; however, fintech is one of very few sectors that did not get affected by the global pandemic.
-On the contrary, the outbreak of the Covid-19 pushed the industry to progress.
+Like any other industry, the fintech industry has seen certain obstacles in the course of its development; however, fintech is one of the very few sectors that was not affected by the global pandemic.
+On the contrary, the outbreak of Covid-19 pushed the industry to progress.

 - Embeddable Infrastructure

-This category trend relates to the multitudes of industries who are embedding pre-built fintech solutions directly into their software and delivering them through modern APIs.
+This category trend relates to the multitudes of industries that are embedding pre-built fintech solutions directly into their software and delivering them through modern APIs.

-As it relates to the trading platform software development cycle, clients should recognize many facets of how their platform need to potentially conform to the traditional broker dealer business model as a service model if not independently but even better integrated with an already established player who is well funded, established, licensed and regulated.
+As it relates to the trading platform software development cycle, clients should recognize many facets of how their platform needs to potentially conform to the traditional broker-dealer business model as a service model if not independently but even better integrated with an already established player who is well funded, established, licensed and regulated.

-For example unless the trading software client intends to form his/her own broker dealer, the path of least resistance and lower costs are better spent as a broker neutral type trading platform which connect via APIs to a third party Broker Dealer thereby saving the headaches of expensive capital requirements, clearing costs fiduciary roles and back end record keeping requirements resulting in saving tens of thousands if not hundreds of thousands of dollars in startup and maintenance costs.
+For example, unless the trading software client intends to form his/her own broker-dealer, the path of least resistance and lower costs are better spent as a broker-neutral type trading platform which connects via APIs to a third-party Broker Dealer thereby saving the headaches of expensive capital requirements, clearing costs fiduciary roles and back end record keeping requirements resulting in saving tens of thousands if not hundreds of thousands of dollars in startup and maintenance costs.

 2. Open banking